NPFL Roundup: Remo Stars reclaim top spot, 3SC shock Rangers

 Remo Stars returned to the top of the NPFL table with a convincing 2-0 victory over Bayelsa United at the Ikenne Township Stadium.

-After a 1-1 draw away at Ikorodu City last week, the Ikenne-based side bounced back emphatically, taking their points tally to 33 and reclaiming the summit of the league.
+After a 1-1 draw away at Ikorodu City last week, the Ikenne-based side bounced back emphatically, taking their points to 33 and reclaiming the league’s summit.

 |